A random flight process associated to a Lorentz gas with variable density in a gravitational field: Introduction

-We consider a Lorentz gas-type model of a particle moving in a constant gravitational field with a large number of (infinitely-)small scatterers placed randomly in the space.
-The scatterers are assumed to be distributed according to a Poisson point process with variable intensity along the particle's trajectory.
-We investigate invariance principles as well as questions of transience and recurrence.
+For ease of notation, we set $N(y, \bu) = N(y\be_d, \bu)$.
+Since our force acts only in the $d$'th coordinate, determining transience versus recurrence for the $d$'th coordinate is equivalent to determining transience versus recurrence of the particle's kinetic energy.
+Our approach to transience versus recurrence naturally leads to some invariance principles, which we explore as well.
+Interestingly, the scaling is non-Brownian for most values of $\lambda$.
+The methods we use can also be used to establish invariance principles for more general $h$, and we sketch how this is done.
+In subsequent work of the second author and other coauthors this approach was extended to study these types of random flight processes in a general force and scattering density \cite{HRW15}.

 Our model is closely related, at least in the heuristic sense, to the Galton board dynamics considered in \cite{CD09}.
 In \cite{CD09} it is shown that the trajectory of a ball in a Galton board-type billiards with gravitation is recurrent and a diffusive limit for the particle trajectory is determined.
 One of the motivations of the present work is to investigate whether these results are robust under perturbations of the model.
-We establish invariance principles in several scaling regimes and determine the influence of the density of scatterers on the limiting diffusion.
-We also determine criteria for the recurrence or transience of the particle trajectory for particular forms of the density of scatterers.
-A similar model with constant scatterer density was previously considered in \cite{RaviT}.
+We determine criteria for the recurrence or transience of the particle trajectory for particular forms of the density of scatterers.
+Our methods allow us to derive several types of invariance principles in multiple scaling regimes and determine the influence of the density of scatterers on the limiting diffusion.
+A similar model with constant scatterer density was previously considered in \cite{RaviT}, where diffusion limits were obtained but questions of transience and recurrence were not addressed.

-We consider a particle in $\R^d$ with $d\geq 1$ and the gravitational force acting in the $-x_d$ direction.
-Let $\bS^{d-1}$ be the unit sphere in $\R^d$ and let $\be_1,\dots,\be_d$ be the standard basis for $\R^d$.
-Denote the path of the particle by $(\mathbf{X}(t),t\geq 0)$.
-We suppose that $\mathbf{X}(0) = (x^0_1,\dots,x^0_d)$ with $x^0_d\leq 0$ and that the particle starts with just enough energy to hit the plane $x_d=0$ if it travels straight up.
-Since we are assuming the particle is light, there is no energy transfer from reflections so this assumption on the initial energy is just a normalization assumption.
-We suppose that the heavy particles have a density $h=h(x_d)$ (it depends only on distance from the $x_d=0$ plane) along the light particle's trajectory.
-In our model, upon reflection at $\bx=(x_1,x_2,\dots, x_d)$, the particle starts its path in a uniform direction $\bu=(u_1,u_2,\dots, u_d) \in \bS^{d-1}$ and then travels along the gravitational parabola

-The light particle travels along this parabola until it hits a heavy particle and reflects again.
-The choice of a uniform scattering direction is both for mathematical convenience and physical relevance as discussed in Appendix \ref{refdir}.
-We are particularly interested in the process $(Y(t),t\geq 0):=(X_d(t),t\geq 0)$ because this process captures the influence of gravitation on the path of the particle.